Ways To Cope With The Long-Term Effects Of PTSD

 If symptoms persist beyond a month and continue to cause significant distress or impair one’s ability to carry out daily activities, the condition may evolve into chronic PTSD.
 Chronic PTSD usually involves enduring symptoms that can last for months or even years after the traumatic event.
 People with chronic PTSD may have severe flashbacks, avoid reminders of the trauma, and experience changes in their emotional reactions.

-Long-term effects of PTSD
+Long-term effects of post-traumatic stress disorder (PTSD)

 Post-traumatic stress disorder often affects people differently, leading to various mental and physical health challenges.
 People with PTSD may be stressed and alert even when there's no danger.
 This can cause or worsen mental health concerns like depression, anxiety, and substance misuse, potentially making it hard to do daily tasks or maintain relationships.
 Physically, high stress levels can increase the risk of chronic pain.